benhmoore/LitePy/README.md

 Python offers excellent support of SQLite out of the box, but you'll still need to get your hands dirty with some SQL queries.

-LitePy abstracts all that away.
+PyLite abstracts all that away.

 First, we'll define two models to represent the two tables above.
 These classes inherit from `LiteModel`, which will later be explored in detail.
 They each represent a single object, or row, in their respective tables: